 Prior to the widespread use of emojis, emoticons were widely used to express feelings, moods and emotions.
 An emoticon is shorthand for a facial expression – such as : - ) or : - ( .
 Emojis are emoticons on steroids – instead of using alphanumeric, punctuations and logic symbols (Walther and D’Addario, 2003), emojis are graphic symbols that represent facial expressions as well as concepts and ideas (Novak, Smailović, Sluban and Mozetič, 2015) such as and.
 Prior to the introduction of emojis it was not possible to convey ‘wine glass’ or ‘Sweden’ using emoticons, now there exists 🍷and 🇸🇪.
 Now however, actions, religions, cultures, animals and plants can all be expressed using emojis.
 Given the prevalence of emoji in our daily communication, the focus of this research is to explore the sentiments that emojis attempt to convey using sentiment analysis of Twitter data and comparing the results with sentiment analysis of the tweet’s text.

-Much research has been done on text sentiment analysis ranging from subjectivity in sentiment analysis (Liu, 2010) to detecting sarcasm in sentiment analysis (Maynard and Greenwood, n.d.).
-As the focus of this study is on emoji sentiment analysis and how it compares to text sentiment analysis, the majority of this section will focus on previous research done concerning understanding emoji.
+Much research has been conducted on text sentiment analysis ranging from subjectivity in sentiment analysis (Liu, 2010) to detecting sarcasm in sentiment analysis (Maynard and Greenwood, n.d.).
+As the focus of this study is emoji sentiment analysis and how it compares to text sentiment analysis, the majority of this section will focus on previous research done concerning understanding emoji.
 Given that emojis were introduced to Americans in 2011 on a large scale when Apple first released them on their iOs platform, existing studies on emoji are quite limited.
 Additionally as Lu et al. mentions, it is harder to come across large data sets of emoji usage (2016).

 The research uncovered so far includes a global analysis of emoji used on smartphones via the Kika Emoji keyboard, one of the most popular third party keyboards on Android smartphones (Lu, Ai, Liu, Li, Wang, Huang and Mei, 2016).
 This study looked at over 400 million emoji-contained messages from users in 212 different countries and showed that there is a significant? difference in emoji usage based on country and region.
 Another study looked at how people interpret different emojis as well as the same emojis on different platforms (Tigwell, Flatla, 2016).
 Subjects were surveyed from various countries including the US, the UK, Canada, Brazil and Germany and were recruited from social media.
 This study made the claim that people do in fact interpret emojis differently on an individual basis and not just from a cultural and country basis.